SiegeEngineers/auto-mods/README.md

 ## Build instructions
 ### Cloning

-_NOTE:_ Remember that you need to clone this repository with its' submodules!
+_NOTE:_ Remember that you need to clone this repository with its submodules!

 ```sh
 git clone --recurse-submodules https://github.com/SiegeEngineers/auto-mods.git